Subarachnoid Hemorrhage

 Bleeding into the space between the brain and the tissue covering it.

-Usually caused by the rupture of an aneurysm in the brain.
+Typically caused by the rupture of an aneurysm in the brain, but can also be due to other factors such as trauma or arteriovenous malformation.

-What is the most common symptom of a subarachnoid hemorrhage?
+What are the symptoms of a Subarachnoid hemorrhage?

-What are the risk factors for a subarachnoid hemorrhage?
+What are the treatment options for a Subarachnoid hemorrhage?

 If you have any feedback, please get in touch.